-In this example, it is interesting to compare the performance of the standard linear regression adjustment of all 11 summary statistics (mean relative $\overline{\mbox{RSSE}}$ of -5\%) with that of the ridge regression equivalent (mean relative $\overline{\mbox{RSSE}}$ of -11\%).
+In this example, it is interesting to compare the performance of the standard linear regression adjustment of all 11 summary statistics (mean relative $\overline{\mbox{RSSE}}$ of $-$5\%) with that of the ridge regression equivalent (mean relative $\overline{\mbox{RSSE}}$ of $-$11\%).
 The increase in performance with ridge regression may be attributed to its more robust handling of multicolinearity of the summary statistics than under the standard regression adjustment.
-To see this, Figure \ref{fig:multicollinearity} illustrates the relationship between the relative $\overline{\mbox{RSSE}}$ (again, relative to using all summary statistics and no regression adjustment), and the condition number of the matrix $X^\top WX$, for both the standard regression (top panel) and ridge regression (bottom panel) adjustments based on inference for $(\alpha, c, \rho, \mu)$.
-The condition number of $X^\top WX$ is given by $\kappa=\sqrt{\lambda_{\rm max}/\lambda_{\rm min}}$, where $\lambda_{\rm max}$ and $\lambda_{\rm min}$ are the largest and smallest eigenvalues of $X^\top WX$.
+To see this, Figure~\ref{figmulticollinearity} illustrates the relationship between the relative $\overline{\mbox{RSSE}}$ (again, relative to using all summary statistics and no regression adjustment) and the condition number of the matrix $X^\top WX$, for both the standard regression (top panel) and ridge regression (bottom panel) adjustments based on inference for $(\alpha, c, \rho, \mu)$.
+The condition number of $X^\top WX$ is given by $\kappa=\sqrt{\lambda_{\mathrm{max}}/\lambda_{\mathrm{min}}}$, where $\lambda_{\mathrm{max}}$ and $\lambda_{\mathrm{min}}$ are the largest and smallest eigenvalues of $X^\top WX$.
 Extremely large condition numbers are evidence for multicolinearity.

-Figure \ref{fig:multicollinearity} demonstrates that for large values of the condition number (e.g. for $\kappa>10^8$), the least-squares-based regression adjustment clearly performs very poorly.
-The region of $\kappa>10^8$ corresponds to almost 5\% of all simulations, and for these cases the relative error is hugely increased (w.r.t. rejection) to anywhere between 5\% and 200\%.
-In contrast, for ridge-regression, the relative errors corresponding to $\kappa>10^8$ are not larger than the errors obtained for non-extreme condition numbers.
-This analysis clearly illustrates that, unlike ridge regression, the standard least-squares regression adjustment can perform particularly poorly when there is multicolinearity between the summary statistics.
+Figure~\ref{figmulticollinearity} demonstrates that for large values of the condition number (e.g., for $\kappa>10^8$), the least-squares-based regression adjustment clearly performs very poorly.
+The region of $\kappa>10^8$ corresponds to almost 5\% of all simulations,\vadjust{\goodbreak} and for these cases the relative error is hugely increased (w.r.t. rejection) to anywhere between 5\% and 200\%.
+In contrast, for ridge regression, the relative errors corresponding to $\kappa>10^8$ are not larger than the errors obtained for nonextreme condition numbers.
+This analysis clearly illustrates that, unlike ridge regression, the standard least squares regression adjustment can perform particularly poorly when there is multicolinearity between the summary statistics.

-In terms of the original analysis of \shortciteN{LucianiEtAl09} which used all eleven summary statistics with no regression adjustment (although with a very low value for $\epsilon$), the above results indicate that a more efficient analysis may have been achieved by using a suitable dimension reduction technique.
+In terms of the original analysis of \citet{LucianiEtAl09} which used all eleven summary statistics with no regression adjustment (although with a very low value for $\epsilon$), the above results indicate that a more efficient analysis may have been achieved by using a suitable dimension reduction technique.